 Denebola is located in the constellation Leo.
 Leo is the 12th largest constellation in the sky, occupying an area of 947 square degrees.
 Like other zodiac constellations, it was first listed by the Greek astronomer Claudius Ptolemy in the 2nd century CE and is considered one of the 48 Greek constellations.
-Easily recognizable for the Sickle asterism that outlines the Lion’s mane, the constellation represents the Nemean lion killed by Heracles as part of his 12 labours.
+Easily recognizable for the Sickle asterism that outlines the Lion’s mane, the constellation represents the Nemean lion that met its end at the hands of Heracles as part of the hero’s Twelve Labours.

 Leo is home to many bright deep sky objects.
 In addition to the Leo Triplet and the M96 Group, the constellation contains the spiral galaxies NGC 2903, NGC 3626, NGC 3370 (the Silverado Galaxy), NGC 3190, and NGC 3607, the Leo Cluster of galaxies, whose brightest member is the elliptical galaxy NGC 3842, and the interacting galaxies NGC 3226 and NGC 3227 (Arp 94).